-- Failure to maintain good and effective governance. - Failure to respond and comply with key legislation, welsh language and national policies. - Failure to maintain financial health and viability of College.

-- Failure to recruit students and meet funding allocation targets. - Severe business disruption and inability to protect College Assets. - Failure to engage and meet the needs of local communities. - Failure to provide outstanding individual support to enhance student experience. - Failure to provide consistently high quality teaching, training and assessment. - Failure to provide a curriculum offer which is attractive and meets the needs of learners, employers and external organisations. - Failure to effectively manage new business, commercial opportunities and contracts. - Failure to implement a trusting, inclusive culture that values and benefits all staff and maximises their contribution. - Failure to provide a comprehensive support structure that safeguards children and vulnerable adults. - Failure to implement the Estates Strategy and provide appropriate accommodation. - Failure to secure and maintain information and systems. - Failure to ensure effective quality systems to drive improvements, meet external quality thresholds and ensure learners complete courses, progress and achieve their full potential. - Failure to operate as a sustainable low carbon organisation.
+- Failure to maintain good and effective governance. - Failure to respond and comply with key legislation, Welsh language and national policies. - Failure to maintain financial health and viability of College. - Failure to recruit students and meet funding allocation targets. - Severe business disruption and inability to protect College assets. - Failure to engage and meet the needs of local communities. - Failure to provide outstanding individual support to enhance student experience. - Failure to provide consistently high quality teaching, training and assessment. - Failure to provide a curriculum offer which is attractive and meets the needs of learners, employers and external organisations. - Failure to effectively manage new business, commercial opportunities and contracts. - Failure to implement a trusting, inclusive culture that values and benefits all staff and maximises their contribution. - Failure to provide a comprehensive support structure that safeguards children and vulnerable adults. - Failure to implement the Estates Strategy and provide appropriate accommodation. - Failure to secure and maintain information and systems. - Failure to ensure effective quality systems to drive improvements, meet external quality thresholds and ensure learners complete courses, progress and achieve their full potential. - Failure to operate as a sustainable low carbon organisation. - Introduction of new Welsh Government sponsored body, The Commission for Tertiary Education and Research (CTER/Medr). - Introduction of new laws to ensure stronger protections against terrorism in public places 'Martyn's Law'.